Getting started

 Surfaces Definition

 GLOW comes with classes to quickly build specific surfaces, identified by GEOM faces, in SALOME.
-In the Object-Oriented Programming (OOP) view, the types of surface that are available in GLOW inherit from the same superclass Surface, which is an abstract class characterised by both abstract and concrete methods.
-The classes to build specific surfaces are the following:
+In the Object-Oriented Programming (OOP) view, the types of surface that are available in GLOW inherit from the same superclass Surface, which represents a generic 2D shape in SALOME.
+Subclasses of Surface are present in GLOW to build specific-type surfaces.
+They are the following:

-Depending on the specific type of surface, the instantiation requires to specify the centre of the surface and its characteristic dimensions (i.e. radius for a circle, width and height for a rectangle, the edge length for a hexagon).
+Depending on the specific type of surface, the instantiation requires to specify the centre of the surface and its characteristic dimensions (i.e. radius for a circle, width and height for a rectangle, the edge length for a hexagon) or the 2D shape and the centre directly (Surface case).
 Classes are implemented with default values for the characteristic dimensions.
-When an object of the Surface subclasses is instantiated, the GEOM objects for the vertices, the edges and the corresponding face are automatically built.
-In this way, the surface can be shown in the SALOME 3D viewer right after the initialization by means of the method show_face().
+When an object of the Surface subclasses is instantiated, the GEOM objects that concur in the creation of the corresponding face are automatically built.
+In this way, the surface can be shown in the SALOME 3D viewer right after the initialization by means of the method show().

-The following code snippet shows how to instantiate and display a geometric surface for a hexagonal case.
+The following code snippet shows how to instantiate and display the geometric surface for the hexagonal case.

 from glow.geometry_layouts.geometries import Hexagon